 The Towada Art Center provides its patrons with an excellent, free English audio guide that can be used to take a self-guided tour around the museum's interior spaces.
 The museum also holds regular special exhibitions.
 In addition, the art center's buildings are illuminated in the evenings until 21:00 as part of the Fragments of Color Cubes piece by Takahashi Kyota.

 JR buses between Hachinohe and Lake Towada stop off at the Towada Art Center along the way.
-It takes about 40 minutes and costs 1130 yen to get there from Hachinohe, or about one hour and 1850 yen from Lake Towada.
+It takes about 40 minutes and costs 1150 yen to get there from Hachinohe, or about one hour and 1890 yen from Lake Towada.
 There are 2-4 departures per day in either direction outside of winter, but no connections from early November to mid April.
-The JR buses are covered by the Japan Rail Pass but not by the JR East Tohoku Area Pass and the JR East South Hokkaido Pass.
+The JR buses are covered by the Japan Rail Pass and JR East Tohoku Area Pass, but not by the JR East South Hokkaido Pass and JR Tohoku South Hokkaido Rail Pass.

 Alternatively, buses run between Shichinohe-Towada Station and Towada City every 1-2 hours.
 About half the buses stop in front of the museum (十和田市現代美術館) while the rest stop at Towada-shi Chuo (十和田市中央) bus stop about a ten minute walk east of the museum.
 The one way trip takes about 40 minutes and costs 660 yen.
 The bus ride is not covered by any JR pass.